Policy for research and technological development

 Role of the European Parliament

-For more than 20 years, Parliament has been calling for an increasingly ambitious EU R&I policy and a substantial increase in total research spending in the Member States to maintain and strengthen the EU’s international competitiveness.
-Parliament has also advocated more collaboration with non-EU partners, the close integration of activities between the Structural Funds and the FPs, and a targeted approach to optimise the involvement of SMEs and facilitate the participation of promising weaker actors.
+The European Parliament has been pushing for bolder research and innovation (R&I) investment for over two decades.
+Calls for increasing R&I spending to at least 3% of GDP emerged prominently in the early 2000s and have been consistently renewed since then.
+Parliament has also advocated for more collaboration with non-EU partners, close integration of activities between the Structural Funds and the FPs, and a targeted approach to optimise the involvement of SMEs.
 Parliament has furthermore insisted on simplifying procedures and building more flexibility into FPs to make it possible to shift resources to more promising areas and to react to changing circumstances and newly emerging research priorities.

 In 2021, Parliament approved the Horizon Europe programme with a budget of EUR 95.5 billion, which included EUR 5.4 billion from the NextGenerationEUEuropean recovery plan.
-The programme was already provisionally put in place by the Commission from 1 January 2021.
+This was revised down to EUR 93.4 billion in 2025.

-In its July 2021 resolution on a new ERA for Research and Innovation, Parliament acknowledged that the completion of the European Research Area by achieving the free movement of researchers and free circulation of scientific knowledge and technology is a key priority for the EU.
-It underlined the importance of synergies between higher education, research institutions and civil society organisations, as well as industrial alliances.
-Parliament also pointed to the important role played by R&I during the COVID-19 pandemic in coming up with multi-sectoral and transdisciplinary solutions to overcome the crisis.
+In its July 2021 resolution on a new ERA for research and innovation, Parliament acknowledged that the completion of the European Research Area is a key priority for the EU.
+Parliament also pointed out the important role played by R&I during the COVID-19 pandemic in coming up with multi-sectoral and transdisciplinary solutions to overcome the crisis.

-In its March 2022 resolution on the Russian aggression against Ukraine, Parliament called for funding for all R&I cooperation programmes with Russia supported with EU funds to be immediately blocked or withdrawn and for interregional programmes to be suspended.
+In its March 2022 resolution on the Russian aggression against Ukraine, Parliament called for the blocking or withdrawal of EU funds for all R&I cooperation programmes with Russia and for the suspension of interregional programmes.

-In its resolution of 11 March 2025 on the assessment of the implementation of Horizon Europe in view of its interim evaluation and recommendations for the 10th Research Framework Programme (FP10), Parliament highlighted, at this crucial moment for R&I, the importance of an agile FP which responds to the fast-changing field of science and innovation and needs to be embedded in a broader European research policy that ensures that Europe is an attractive location for research activities which attracts global talent.
-Parliament insisted that Member States adopt concrete commitments to reach a target of 3% of gross domestic product spending on research and development by 2030 and specified that major discrepancies exist between the research and development intensity of the 27 EU Member States.
+In its resolution of 11 March 2025 on the assessment of the implementation of Horizon Europe in view of its interim evaluation and recommendations for the 10th Research Framework Programme (FP10), Parliament highlighted the importance of an agile FP which responds to the ever-changing field of science.

 Furthermore, Parliament provided precise recommendations for the upcoming FP10, calling for it to be a stand-alone EU programme with a substantially higher budget.
-It acknowledged the administrative burdens faced by participants under the current programme and emphasised the need for radical simplification in the application and management processes of the FP10.
-It also noted that the FP10 should take into account the use of artificial intelligence (AI) in fostering European research and development while identifying specific risks that may arise from an abusive use of AI in the scientific environment and the corresponding mitigation measures.
+It acknowledged the administrative burdens faced by participants under the current programme and emphasised the need for a radical simplification of administrative processes.
+It also noted that the FP10 should consider the use of artificial intelligence (AI) in fostering European research and development while identifying specific risks that may arise from the abusive use of AI in a scientific environment and the corresponding mitigation measures.

 For more information on this topic, please see the Committee on Industry, Research and Energy (ITRE) website.